-Settings that may have the effect of isolating HCBS members are settings specifically designed for people with disabilities, often for people with a certain type of disability, and on-site staff provides many of the services available.
-In addition, settings that isolate HCBS members from the broader community may also be designed to provide members with multiple types of services and activities on-site, including housing, day services, medical, behavioral and therapeutic services, and/or social and recreational activities.
+Settings that may have the effect of isolating HCBS members are settings designed to provide members with multiple types of services and activities on-site, including housing, day services, medical, behavioral and therapeutic services, and/or social and recreational activities.
 These settings provide little or no interaction with the broader community and use interventions or restrictions that are used in institutional settings.
+The State will identify specific characteristics of settings that tend to isolate through a stakeholder engagement process.

 Using Provider Self-Surveys, On-Site Assessments and other monitoring activities, Member Surveys and stakeholder input, the State will identify settings that are in publicly or privately owned facilities that provide inpatient treatment; are on the grounds of, or immediately adjacent to, public institutions; or have the effect of isolating individuals receiving Medi-Cal funded HCBS services.
-These settings will be required to submit evidence to the State to demonstrate how they have the qualities of HCBS, which the State will then submit to CMS.
+These settings will be required to submit evidence to the State to demonstrate how they have the qualities of HCBS, which the State will then review and submit to CMS if the setting is believed to overcome the institutional presumption.
 The evidence should focus on the qualities of the setting and how it is integrated in and supports full access to the community.
 Specific evidence to be submitted may include: